 But the most important aspect of all is the love that both partners feel for each other.

-Love is the reason why two people start a relationship in the first place!
-For that same reason, you should be falling in love with each other every day, over and over again.
+Love is the reason two people start a relationship in the first place!
+For that same reason, you should fall in love with each other every day, over and over again.

 Love is what will keep you together, and love is what will help you maintain a healthy and happy relationship.

 Communication, mutual trust, reciprocity, and loyalty are key ingredients and the main healthy relationship characteristics.
 Those are the things that need to be on the top of your couple goals list.

-Without it, it would be difficult to establish balance or a foundation for a serious, reciprocating relationship.
+Without it, it would be difficult to establish balance or a foundation for a serious, reciprocal relationship.

 And love is what unites all of the above!

-If you truly love each other and appreciate every second spent with your partner, listening to them, fighting for their happiness and making them feel special will come naturally to you.
+If you truly love each other and appreciate every second spent with your partner, listening to them, fighting for their happiness, and making them feel special will come naturally.

 Remember that it’s all about EFFORT and being ready to fight for your relationship no matter what because it won’t be easy.

-Every road is a bumpy road until you make it smooth.
+Every road is bumpy until you make it smooth.

-So, roll up your sleeves, take the hand of your partner, and learn together to swim in the sea of love, respect, and happiness!
+So, roll up your sleeves, take your partner’s hand, and learn to swim in the sea of love, respect, and happiness together!